-The prime satellite supporting the 0° service up to 20-February was Meteosat-10, and Meteosat-11 thereafter.
-Meteosat-9 continues as backup.
+The prime satellite supporting the 0° service is Meteosat-11.

+Meteosat-9 has the role of backup.

 Service Availability and Operational Performance are measured in terms of nominal Level 1.5 Repeat Cycles (RCs) disseminated 'on-time' via EUMETCast Europe.
 See slide 7 for an explanation of the two indicators.